krzysztofowsiany/mrdev/_posts/2020-05-28-event-is-a-fact-but-fact-is-not-a-event.md

 keywords: "mrdev, blog, english, en, event, fact, events, facts"
 ---

-Les's start with facts.
+Les’s start with facts.
 How to understood fact.

 *This is some kind of truth.
-Off course if we don't manipulate facts.*
+Of course, if we don’t manipulate facts.*

-I we will see a past.
-The history is filled with many facts.
-Some are more important other aren't.
-But the fact always have some strong and important information.
+We will see the past.
+History is filled with many facts.
+Some are more important others aren’t.
+But the fact always has some strong and important information.

 If we know the facts?
 We can tell a story, stories.
-That same fact can be core of many stories.
-Fact is an information about something was happened.
-That is a truth.
+That same fact can be the core of many stories.
+Fact is information about something that happened.
+That is the truth.

-And when we say something was happened is equal to event.
-Event in the past.
+And when we say something has happened is equal to the event.
+An event in the past.

 Can I say now Event = Fact?
-I think is a true.
+I think is true.

-But I can't say that Fact is an Event?
+But I can’t say that Fact is an Event?